 City officials claim that e-cigarettes and vaporizers act as a ‘gateway drug’ for minors to tobacco products and marijuana.
 Vaporizers can be loaded with marijuana canisters that provide a concealed and stealthy method for minors to inhale marijuana.

-New regulations regarding e-cigarettes and vaporizers is not a new trend in California as 59 different counties and cities already require licenses for vendors to be able to sell vapor-based products.
-A state wide ban has also been implementing regarding the selling of such devices to minors.
+New regulations regarding e-cigarettes and vaporizers are not a new trend in California as 59 different counties and cities already require licenses for vendors to be able to sell vapor-based products.
+A state-wide ban has also been implemented regarding the selling of such devices to minors.
 Within Los Angeles, a parallel regulation is in the works to ban e-cigarettes and vaporizers in all places where smoking is banned; locations such as parks and restaurants would become prohibited for vaporizers as they are for tobacco products.

 The vaporizer industry has boomed in recent years.
 Retail sales are expected to double this year to reach an all-time high of 1.7 billion dollars making the industry a lucrative target for investors.
 The rate that e-cigarettes and vaping products have been selling has the potential to surpass the tobacco industry within a decade.
 The industry boom has largely been based on the perception that vaping and vapor-based products are a healthier alternative to the well-known evils of tobacco products.